National Institutes of Health, HHS.

-The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) announces a public webinar “Incorporating Chemical Information: Resources, Limitations, and Characterizing the Domain of Applicability for 21st Century Toxicity Testing.”
-The webinar is organized on behalf of ICCVAM by the National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM), National Institute of Environmental Health Sciences, and hosted by the U.S. Environmental Protection Agency's National Center for Computational Start Printed Page 96026Toxicology.
-Interested persons may participate via Adobe Connect.
+The Interagency Coordinating Committee on the Validation of Alternative Methods (ICCVAM) announces a public webinar “Use of Animal-free Affinity Reagents.”
+The webinar is organized on behalf of ICCVAM by the National Toxicology Program Interagency Center for the Evaluation of Alternative Toxicological Methods (NICEATM).
+Interested persons may participate via WebEx.
 Time will be allotted for questions from the audience.
 Information about the webinar and registration are available at https://ntp.niehs.nih.gov/go/commprac-2020.

 Start Further Info